itsmerims/MSW-Badminton-App/README.md

 - **Animations**: Tailwind CSS Animate + Custom Transitions

 ---
-*Built with ❤️ for MSW Badminton Community.*
+*Built with ❤️ by Rims for MSW Badminton Community.*